fuzzy-tribble/federated-learning/README.md

 The system should include basic local training, aggregation (e.g., Federated Averaging), and model evaluation.

-Performance Objectives:
+**Objectives:**

-Understand how federated learning works and implement a model that can run across multiple local devices.
+- Understand how federated learning works and implement a model that can run across multiple local devices.

-Be able to aggregate updates from different devices in a secure and privacy-preserving way.
+- Be able to aggregate updates from different devices in a secure and privacy-preserving way.

-Evaluate the model’s accuracy after federated training and compare it to a centralized version of the same model.
+- Evaluate the model’s accuracy after federated training and compare it to a centralized version of the same model.